emilygv/emilyvernon.com/_casestudies/savviest.md

 content="As the interview feature was included as a part of an existing platform, **we needed to understand how it would fit in and reflect the existing UI patterns.** This was done through sketching and analysing the current user experience.
 It was necessary to **access the interview preparation features through both the job tracker and the main navigation**, much like the resume or cover letter builders." %}

 ![](/assets/images/casestudies/savviest/savviest-sketch_screens.jpg)
-{% include img_caption.html
-title="Your Storybuilder"
-content="Enabling users to select relevant question sets for job interviews, and build or reuse their stories for each question." %}

 ![](/assets/images/casestudies/savviest/savviest-user_flows.png)
-{% include img_caption.html
-title="Practice Makes Conversation"
-content="Flashcard-inspired practice rounds that encourage users to improve their confidence level per question." %}

 ## Validate